Should I Sleep Train My baby?

 There is a good and valid reason that sleep training is associated with the “negative” term above, even though those words and concepts by themselves are not necessarily negative (more on that later).
 The information our parents and grandparents had when it came to raising children and getting them to sleep was scientifically shoddy at best and steeped in religious dogma, superstition and old wives’ tales at worst.
 (Some old wives’ tales hold up though, we just needed some science to back it up) IT IS NOT THEIR FAULT.
 Remember, no shame.
 They were doing the best they could, with the information they had at the time, and now we have study after study after study that gives us more information we can use to do better for ourselves and for our babies.

-Our Postpartum Doulas Help You Get More Sleep.
+Our Postpartum Doulas Can Help You Both Get More Sleep

 Everyone wakes up at night.
 The difference is whether you have the ability to wake, look around, flip the pillow to the cool side, adjust the blankets and go back to sleep or not.
 In that way, sleeping through the night for everyone is a fallacy.
 For babies, this may look like kicking their legs, rocking side to side, opening their eyes, and looking around (hopefully in a very dark, quiet room) maybe even making some noises, and then dozing off back to sleep.